[QODBC-ALL] QODBC shows RegFile1 License error when using MS Excel 2013 or Access 2013 - Excel Crash / Access Crash

 Note: For Automatic Fix/Patch Click Here

-Cannot get data connections to work in either access or excel 2013 32 bit.
+Cannot get data connections to work with either access or excel 2013 32 bit.

-Environment : MS Office 2013/365/2016, QuickBooks 2013, Windows 7 or Above.
-When connecting with VB Demo able to conenct but when using Excel or Access QODBC shows error "RegFile1 License error"
+Environment: MS Office 2013/365/2016, QuickBooks 2013, Windows 7 or Above.
+When connecting with VB Demo able to connect but when using Excel or Access QODBC shows error "RegFile1 License error"

 This issue only happens when using MS Office 2013 and not with MS Office 2010 or downwards